-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗷
+Indicate by check mark if the registrant is a well -known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗵

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$
+Yes  No 🗵

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\blacksquare$ No $\square$
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

-Interactive Data File required to be subm preceding 12 months (or for such shorter Indicate by check mark if disclosur be contained, to the best of registrant's kn Form 10-K or any amendment to this Form. nowledge, in definitive p rsuant to Item 405 of Regulation S-K proxy or information statements incorp Indicate by check mark whether the reporting company.
-See the definitions o Exchange Act. elerated filer, an accelerated filer, a no," "accelerated filer" and "smaller repo Large accelerated filer □ Ac ccelerated filer 🗷 Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the e registrant is a shell con npany (as defined in Rule 12b-2 of the e Exchange Act).
-Yes 🗖 No 🗷 The aggregate market value of the approximately \$353.3 million. shares of Common Stock c of the registrant held by non-affiliate es on September 30, 2014 was As of June 8, 2015, there were 330 689,556 shares of the re egistrant's Common Stock issued and outstanding.
-DOCUMENTS INCO RPORATED BY REFERENCE Portions of the definitive proxy star reference into Part III of this report to the gistrant's 2015 annual meeting of stock kholders are incorporated by
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S $\cdot$ K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non -accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Smaller reporting company

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the shares of Common Stock of the registrant held by non -affiliates on September 30, 2015 was approximately \$113.9 million.

+As of June 3, 2016, there were 28,293,688 shares of the registrant's Common Stock issued and outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the definitive proxy statement relating to the registrant's 2016 annual meeting of stockholders are incorporated by reference into Part III of this report to the extent described therein.